Wealth Deities: Generating Karma for Prosperity by Practicing Generosity. How to Reconcile Renunciation with Wealth Practices in Buddhism.

-Lama Atisha, the revered lama of the Gelugpa tradition, came across an old man, dying of starvation in Bodghaya.
+Lama Atisha, the revered lama and Mahasiddha, came across an old man, dying of starvation in Bodghaya.
 Lama Atisha offered his own flesh, cut from his body, to save the old man.
 But the old man said, “How can I eat a monk’s flesh?”
 Lama Atisha felt helpless in the face of this suffering.

 Although we think of Buddhism as non-materialistic, “a lack of money is an obstacle” to practice, Jonathan Ciliberto wrote in a review of “A Shower of Jewels: Deities of Wealth” in Buddhist Art News.

 “These deities of prosperity are… benevolent, and are helpful to spiritual people by supporting the educational purpose of life in the Buddhist perspective.” (p.
 228, 232).
 [More on this excellent book here>>]

 Why practice for wealth?

 If every day is a battle for survival, how can we stop to help others survive?
 If we can’t think beyond the next mortgage payment and the kid’s university tuition, how are we to focus on compassionate giving?
 How much more help is it to have enough wealth to allow us to be unselfish to as many sentient beings as possible?

-One of the attendees at the White Mahakala practice asked if there were any dangers to this wealth practice.
+One of the attendees at the White Mahakala teaching by Zasep Rinpoche asked if there were any dangers to this wealth practice.
 Rinpoche answered, with his typical beaming smile,

 “There is no danger if the motivation is pure.”

 Please support the "Spread the Dharma" mission as one of our heroic Dharma Supporting Members, or with a one-time donation.

 Please Help Support the “Spread the Dharma” Mission!